phaustin/climate_students_eoas/content/gradsyllabus.rst

       - Notebook 15: Examing the transient and equilibrium CO_2 response in the CESM
       - Notebook 16: Toy models of transient warming

-   - Assignment 4 - Feedbacks in the Radiative-Convective Model - due 9pm Feb 13th - all problems (1, 2, 3, 4, and 5)
+   - Assignment 4 - Feedbacks in the Radiative-Convective Model - due 9pm Feb 13th

 Week 6 (13-19 Feb) - Modelling climate change (RHW)